Configuring VSCode with Nix on macOS

 - Custom keybindings and settings

-- Installing themes and extensions from nixpkgs and directly from the VSCode Marketplace
+- Installing themes and extensions from a nixpkgs overlay

 - Properly aliasing VSCode and other macOS applications to